code-with-amitk/Code-examples/DS_Questions/Data_Structures/Probabilistic_Data_Structures/Bloom_Filter/Characteristics_of_BF/README.md

 - Query time is O(k).
 - Union and intersection of bloom filters with same size and hash functions can be implemented with bitwise OR and AND operations.
 - Cannot remove an element from the set.
+- When more elements are added to a Bloom filter, the probability that the query operation reports false positives becomes higher.